yev-ai/sai-transcription-demo/README.md

   - i decided on webrtc first. implementing /webrtc-base
 - 3:19pm - webrtc stream was harder than expected.
 1hr45left, will focus on english-english transcript.
 - 4:37pm - I am running extremely low on time.
 Going to package and deploy and start documenting issues / usability.
+- 4:45pm - kicked off final prod deployment for testing of what i did manage to complete.